waal70/home-infra/README.md

 * Set your sensitive info by running: ansible-vault encrypt_string 'some_sensitive_value' --name 'variable_containing_sensitive_stuff'
 * In case of a password - the "some_sensitive_value" should already be hashed with mkpasswd -m sha-512
 * E.g.: ansible-vault encrypt_string 'SuperSecretPassword' --name 'root_pass'.
 The resulting string will be able to be used in your .yaml
+* This playbook expects to run as user 'ansible' that has a key-pair.
+The public key is provided in the preseed-stage
+* Expect to type the private key's passphrase a lot, unless you use ssh-agent:
+* ssh-agent bash
+* ssh-add <full-path-to-private-key>

 ## Services included: